nocobase/nocobase/README.md

 ## Installation

--There are two ways of installing this plugin, 1)Enable using GUI -> Go to Plugin Manager > find @codenula/plugin-numbers-to-words > enable 2)Enable using terminal -> Enter the following cmd to enable plugin "yarn pm enable @codenula/plugin-numbers-to-words"
+There are two ways to install the Numbers to Words plugin:

+1. **Enable using GUI:**
+    1. Go to Plugin Manager.
+    2. Find `@codenula/plugin-numbers-to-words`.
+    3. Enable the plugin.

+2. **Enable using terminal:**
+    1. Enter the following command to enable the plugin:

+        ```
+        yarn pm enable @codenula/plugin-numbers-to-words
+        ```

 ## License